Hooray for Speculaas!

 ½ teaspoon ground cloves ½ teaspoon ground cloves

-1/3 cup finely chopped blanched almonds ¼ teaspoon salt
+1/3 cup finely chopped blanched almonds ½ teaspoon ginger

 In a bowl, beat butter 30 seconds or till softened.
-Add half of the flour, brown sugar, egg, baking powder, cinnamon, nutmeg, cloves and ¼ teaspoon salt.
+Add half of the flour, brown sugar, egg, baking powder, cinnamon, nutmeg, cloves, ginger and vanilla and ¼ teaspoon salt.
 Beat well.
 Beat in remaining flour and chopped almonds.
 Divide in half.

 On lightly floured surface roll each portion to 1/8 inch thickness.
 Cut into desired shapes.
 Decorate if desired.
 Place 1 inch apaprt o grease cookie sheet.
 Bake in 350 degree oven 8 to 10 minutes or till browned.
 Cool on cookie sheet 1 minute.
 Remove; cool.
 Frost if desired.